Canongate Kirk (The Kirk of Holyrood House and Edinburgh Castle)

 The final Regimental links are amongst the Banners of former Governors of Edinburgh Castle.
 That of Lieutenant General Sir David Young KBE CB DFC, the 29th Colonel of the Regiment, hangs above the Werl Window while that of Major General M J Strudwick CBE, the 32nd Colonel, is on the East wall.

-O Lord Jesus Christ, who art first and last.
+O Lord Jesus Christ, who art the first and the last,

 to be with us even unto the end of the world,